 What Will Kill a Rabbit Instantly

 No one wants to think about their pet rabbit dying.
 However, it’s important to be prepared for the worst and know what will kill a rabbit instantly.
-There are many things that can kill a rabbit quickly, including:
+Many things can kill a rabbit quickly, including:

 1. Predators – Unfortunately, there are many predators that see rabbits as an easy meal.
 Dogs, cats, foxes, and even some birds of prey can all take down a rabbit in seconds.
 If you live in an area with any of these predators, it’s important to keep your rabbit safe by keeping them indoors or in a secure enclosure.

 2. Cars – Another big danger to rabbits is cars.
-Rabbits are often hit by cars when they dart out into the road without looking first.
-This is why it’s so important not to let your rabbit roam free outside where they’re at risk of being hit by a car.
+Cars often hit rabbits when they dart out into the road without looking first.
+This is why it’s so important not to let your rabbit roam free outside, where they’re at risk of being hit by a car.

-3. Poisonous Plants – Many common plants are actually poisonous to rabbits if ingested.
+3. Poisonous Plants – Many common plants are poisonous to rabbits if ingested.
 Some of the most dangerous plants include lilies, tulips, and azaleas.
-If you have any of these plants in your home or garden, make sure your rabbit can’t get to them.
+If you have any of these plants in your home or garden, ensure your rabbit can’t get to them.

 4 .
-Heatstroke – Rabbits are very sensitive to heat and can easily suffer from heatstroke if they get too hot .
-This is why it’s so important not to leave your rabbit outdoors in warm weather .
+Heatstroke – Rabbits are very sensitive to heat and can easily suffer heatstroke if it gets too hot.
+This is why it’s important not to leave your rabbit outdoors in warm weather.

-If the temperature is over 80 degrees Fahrenheit , make sure your bunny has access to shade and fresh water .
+If the temperature is over 80 degrees Fahrenheit, ensure your bunny has access to shade and fresh water.